Parliamentary.ai

 Groups Affected

-• Public Bodies: Will be required to adopt new procedures for setting objectives, conducting impact assessments, and reporting on progress.
-This will increase their administrative burden.
+• Public bodies: Will be required to adopt new procedures for setting wellbeing objectives, conducting impact assessments, reporting on preventative spending, and responding to the Commission's recommendations.
+This could involve significant changes to their operations and resource allocation.

-• The Office for Budget Responsibility: Will have an extended remit to consider long-term risks and wellbeing.
+• The Office for Budget Responsibility (OBR): Will have an extended remit to incorporate long-term wellbeing and future generations considerations into its work.

 Full Text